Jeffrey Epstein raid reveals nude photos, prosecutors say

 Epstein's lawyer did not respond to repeated messages seeking comment.

-Epstein, whose friends have included President Donald Trump, former President Bill Clinton and Britain's Prince Andrew, was arrested Saturday at an airport in New Jersey, just outside New York City, after his private jet touched down from France.
+Epstein, whose friends have included President Donald Trump, former President Bill Clinton and Britain's Prince Andrew, was arrested Saturday at an airport in New Jersey, just outside New York City.
 He was being held at the federal lockup in Manhattan.

 "He has enormous wealth.
 The charges are very serious and carry with them a maximum sentence of 45 years, which to someone of Epstein's age is basically a life sentence," Berman said, "so we think he has every incentive to try and flee the jurisdiction."

-Epstein's arrest came amid increased #MeToo-era scrutiny of the 2008 non-prosecution deal that allowed Epstein to maintain his jet-set lifestyle that includes a Bentley and homes in Paris and the U.S. Virgin Islands.
+Epstein's arrest came amid increased #MeToo-era scrutiny of the 2008 non-prosecution agreement that allowed Epstein to maintain his jet-set lifestyle that includes a Bentley and homes in Paris and the U.S. Virgin Islands, where he owns an island.

 Under the once-secret deal — overseen by Alexander Acosta, who was the U.S. attorney in Miami at the time and is now Trump's labor secretary — Epstein pleaded guilty to state charges of soliciting and procuring a person under 18 for prostitution.
 He avoided a possible life sentence and served 13 months in jail.